mlrun/mlrun/docs/change-log/index.md

 ```

 ### Closed issues

-- Can now pickle a class inside an mlrun function.
-[View in Git](https://github.com/mlrun/mlrun/pull/??
-- Fix: Project page displayed an empty list after an upgrade [View in Git](https://github.com/mlrun/ui/pull/1911).
+- Fix: Project page displayed an empty list after an upgrade [View in Git](https://github.com/mlrun/ui/pull/1611).
 - Jobs and Workflows pages now display the tag of the executed job (as defined in the API).
-[View in Git](https://github.com/mlrun/mlrun/pull/1632).
+[View in Git](https://github.com/mlrun/ui/pull/1632).
 - Users with developer and data permissions can now add members to projects they created.
 (Previously appeared successful in the UI but users were not added).
 [View in Git](https://github.com/mlrun/ui/pull/1617).
 - Error on Spark ingestion with offline target without defined path (error: `NoneType` object has no attribute `startswith`).
 Fix: default path defined.
 [View in Git](https://github.com/mlrun/mlrun/pull/3118).
 - `add_aggregation` over Spark fails with `AttributeError` for sqr and stdvar.
 [View in Git](https://github.com/mlrun/mlrun/pull/3131).
 - Fix: UI Projects' metrics show N/A for all projects when ml-pipeline is down.
-[View in Git](https://github.com/mlrun/mlrun/pull/1613).
+[View in Git](https://github.com/mlrun/ui/pull/1613).
 - `project.list_models()` did not function as expected for tags and labels.
 The `list_artifacts` method now accept a dictionary, and
     docstrings were added for httpdb and for MLRunProject methods: both `list_artifacts` and `list_models`.
 [View in Git](https://github.com/mlrun/mlrun/pull/2988).
 - Fix: Failed MLRun Nuclio deploy needs better error messages.